EMAIL: [email protected] PHONE: 1-877-930-8360

 Your spouse is within his or her rights to allege that you have squandered marital assets on your new person, whether it’s true or not.
 This can adversely affect your rights regarding alimony and property division.
 It can also affect your time-sharing rights with your children.

 Keep in mind that the judge on your case is a human being.
-If he or she gets the impression you are of questionable or callous character, this impression can adversely color the court’s rulings against you.
+If the judge gets the impression you are of questionable or callous character, this impression can adversely color the court’s rulings against you.

 Another reason to go underground with your new relationship during your divorce is more subtle, but just as deadly.